Happy Friday Ladies!

 It’s okay to feel frustrated.
 Take a deep breath and trust the process.

 The process of creating a cohesive wardrobe is not immediate.
-That’s why so many readers do this challenge every time we offer it.
+That’s why so many readers do this challenge every season.
 It takes time to curate your look, find the pieces that work best for you and, of course, work those purchases into your budget.

 But after this challenge, you’ll be off to a great start.